Scenario Based Learning in Financial Literacy

 -

-Given market conditions, time horizon, and risk tolerance, the participant selects investment adjustments that aligns with retirement income needs
+Given market conditions, time horizon, and risk tolerance, the participant can adjust investments to align with retirement income needs

 -

-When evaluating withdrawal and contribution options across taxable, tax-deferred, and tax-free accounts, the participant selects a strategy that reduces lifetime tax burden without increasing future income volatility
+When evaluating withdrawal and contribution options across taxable, tax-deferred, and tax-free accounts, the participant can select a strategy that reduces tax burden without impacting future income

 -

-When life events occur the participant can reevaluate and adjust retirement decisions to preserve long-term income viability
+When life events occur the participant can reevaluate and adjust retirement decisions to preserve long-term income stability

 Instructional Strategy

-Initial stakeholder conversations framed the problem as a lack of financial knowledge however through thoughtful analysis of coaching data and learner behavior, the core issue identified was decision-making under stress, ambiguity, and competing constraints.
+Initial stakeholder conversations originally framed the core issues as a lack of financial knowledge.
+However through analysis of coaching data and learner behavior, the core issue identified was decision-making under stress, ambiguity, and competing constraints.

 -